sagar61205/Sales-forecast/README.md

 #### Insights:
   <ul>
-   <li>Seasonality was present in the top 1 individual supplier.
+   <li>Seasonality is present in the top 1 individual supplier.
    <li>Sales-margin % is stable across time but long-term trends vary.
-   <li>Showed no long-term trend in monthly sales-margin either.
+   <li>Shows no long-term trend in monthly sales-margin either.
   </ul>